Scoring System

 IdeaTwister uses a granular 0–10 scoring system across five commercial dimensions to help you objectively evaluate business variations.

-- 7.0–10.0: High Conviction.
-These ideas are promoted to your "Top Picks" list.
+| 7.0 – 10.0 | High Conviction | Promoted to your "Top Picks" list. |

-- 5.0–6.9: Risky.
-Potentially viable but requires careful validation of specific assumptions.
+| 5.0 – 6.9 | Risky | Potentially viable but requires careful validation of specific assumptions. |

-- 0.0–4.9: Reject.
-Significant flaws in one or more commercial dimensions.
+| 0.0 – 4.9 | Reject | Significant flaws in one or more commercial dimensions. |

-Buyer Urgency
+1. Buyer Urgency & Market Timing

 | Score | Signal | Example |